Skip to main content

 The results

-• Obtained grant funding from the Knight Foundation
+• Secured grant funding from the Knight Foundation to support development and prototyping

-• Applied the blueprint to five federal datasets, including U.S. Federal Budget, Veterans Affairs Open Data Portal, Department of Education Tech Data, My Brother’s Keeper, and ClinicalTrials.gov
+• Applied the model to five federal datasets, including the U.S. Federal Budget, Veterans Affairs Open Data Portal, Department of Education Tech Data, My Brother’s Keeper, and ClinicalTrials.gov

 Let’s deliver together.